tryywlabs/tryywlabs.github.io/_posts/2025-07-20-FirstPost.markdown

 description: First post of the blog!
 Exciting.
 comments: false
 ---
-# H1
-First Words
+## This Blog

-**This Post** has been created to share my projects and study material, which I couldn't all explain in my CVs and interviews.
+has been created to share my projects and study material, which I couldn't all explain in my CVs and interviews.

 I am currently a masters student in **Software Development** at the **University of Glasgow**.